 Dulcie And Edna

 You’ll smell Custard Canteen the moment you step out of your car, with baked buttery goodness now wafting on the salty sea breezes.
 From the legendary team behind Bam Bam Bakehouse and Cubby Bakehouse, Custard Canteen champions the iconic Portuguese custard tart, and they even make their own puff pastry in house—which is seriously impressive stuff!
 Located at Tallebudgera Creek, red and white striped umbrellas pop against the established pandanus palms and paperbark gums, with a garden alfresco setting that’s sure to lure you back time and time again.
 The all-day menu is made to eat with your hands, so you can order to takeaway and enjoy under your umbrella at the creek, or bask in the outdoor, picnic-style ambiance at the cafe.
-Wrap your mouth around the generous prawn po boy loaded with crisp, buttermilk prawns or the reliable bacon and egg roll with BBQ and chipotle mayo.

 On the hunt for more Gold Coast cafes to check out?
 Have you visited these beautiful Gold Coast cafes yet?